crazyhf/HFLiterals/README.md

 # HFLiterals
-IOS Literal Extension with Strong Typing
+IOS Literal Extension with Strong Typing --- Just for Fun .